Events

 The 18th Congress of the International Association for the History of Glass (AIHV) was held September 20-25, 2009 in Thessaloniki, Greece.
 The opening reception/dinner on Sunday took place at the Archaeological Museum which also installed an excellent exhibition of ancient glass called “COSMOS.”
 A guided bus tour of the most important sites was available for participants so that they could become familiar with the layout of the city.
 The Monday-Friday paper sessions took place at the Museum of Byzantine Culture.
 There were a total of 157 attendees, from 35 countries (25 European ones; 6 Asian ones; 2 in Africa, as well as Australia and the United States).

 The aim of the triennial congresses of AIHV is to bring together archaeologists, art-historians, glass collectors and technologists as well as museum curators to discuss all aspects of glass history through the ages as well as the technology of glass-making, glass working and glass decorative art.
-Despina Ignatiadou from the Archaeological Museum of Thessaloniki and Anastasios Antonares from the Museum of Byzantine Culture were the overall organizers.
+Despina Ignatiadou from the Archaeological Museum of Thessaloniki and Anastasios Antonaras from the Museum of Byzantine Culture were the overall organizers.
 The General Assembly of AIHV was held on Friday, and presided over by Dr. Marie-Dominique Nenna, the president of AIHV.

 There were 32 sessions in 16 time slots, spread over five days with a total of 77 papers presented.
 The sessions were chronological, with one set focusing on classical and earlier glass and the other sessions on Byzantine and later glass.
 There were also 50 posters, presented in sessions on Tuesday and Thursday.
 On Wednesday afternoon, walking tours of the city were offered, concentrating on classical sites, Byzantine sites and Ottoman and Jewish sites.
 A boat trip around the Thermaikos Gulf was offered to participants on Tuesday evening and a Winery visit on Thursday evening.
 The final dinner/reception was held Friday evening at a park belonging to the local government.